Freegle/iznik-nuxt3/README.md

 # Development

-Currently only tested on node v16.13.2 and npm v9.4.0.
-Other versions cause issues on Windows builds.
+Currently only tested on node v18.12.0 and npm v8.19.2.
+Definitely requires node v17 or later because it relies on fetch().

 Then install all the dependencies:
 ```
-npm install
+npm install --legacy-peer-deps
 ```

 Set some environment variables: